trungnv184/setel-assignment/README.md

 - **infras**
   - deployments: all the deployment resource will define separately for each service
   - services: all the related service such as order, payment, web app ...
+  - Ingress Controller: define all mapping rules from traffic from outside the Kubernetes to cluster service

 - **desgine**
   - screenshot web app